Bilal092/informativeness/README.md

 https://jmlr.org/papers/v18/16-296.html

-So far the repository contains three modules:
+The Code in repository is still under development.
+So far it contains three modules:
 1. Info.py computes Bures and Cosine Informativeness.
 2. PSD_Distances.py computes the distances between correlation matrices and it can be easily modified for more general PSD matrices also.
 3. PSD_funcs.py contains two functions: